Bira/octopus-carnival/_posts/2026-07-29-dfrpg-adventurers-cleric.md

   on the same target give -3 per extra attempt.
 This resets daily.

 - **Turning** (24 points): The classic power to turn undead.
-It works on any undead that's also labeled "truly evil", or who's animated by magic described as such.
+It works on any undead labeled as "truly evil" or animated by magic described as such.
 If you win the Quick Contest of Will against the target creatures, you keep them at bay for as long as you concentrate on this power, and for 1d seconds afterwards.
 No mass undead destruction here - that's why you have companions.

 Note that Holy Warriors also use Holy Might, so a Cleric could also acquire any of the Holy abilities listed on the Holy Warrior's section and vice-versa.